UEBT standard revision 2025

 How to comment

-UEBT offers many ways for all interested stakeholders to participate in our standards revision process:
+UEBT offers many ways for interested stakeholders to participate in our standards revision process:

-• Online - via our comment form (coming soon).
+Online - via our comment form (see resources on the right of the page).
 We prefer this option if possible, as this will help us process your comments more efficiently.

-• In-person and online - in our consultation workshops and stakeholder interviews (schedule coming soon).
+In-person and online - in our local consultation workshops and stakeholder interviews.

 UEBT will reach out to all stakeholders via different communications tools (mailings, LinkedIn etc.).
 Special efforts will be made to reach out to underrepresented stakeholders such as producers and field operators (farm workers, and wild-collectors / pickers).
 We also aim to promote gender balance among stakeholders.